 The device supports an alarming concept independent of power quality events.
 Depending on the user requirements, simple or more advanced monitoring tasks may be realized.
-The most important objects are limit values on base quantities, the monitoring of fault-current, monitoring functions and the summary alarm.
+The most important objects are limit values on base quantities, monitoring functions and the summary alarm.